Mount Stewart: Temple of the Winds

-The Temple of the Winds, overlooking Strangford Lough, is an octagonal building designed architect James 'Athenian' Stuart in 1782–83.
+The Temple of the Winds, overlooking Strangford Lough, is an octagonal building designed by architect James 'Athenian' Stuart in 1782–83.
 It was inspired by his study of the Tower of the Winds (the astronomical Horologium of Andronikos Kyrrhestes) in the Roman Agora in Athens which has a frieze depicting the eight wind deities (anemoi) of Greek mythology.

 Many country houses in the UK had adaptations of the 'temples' their owners had seen on their tours of the Mediterranean.

 The temple is similar to structures at Shugborough and West Wycombe Park, both National Trust properties.

 Use as filming location

-In 2014, the house was used as a location for the third series of the BBC children's TV series The Sparticle Mystery.
+The house was used in 2014 as a location for the third series of the BBC children's TV series The Sparticle Mystery.
 The property was rated in 2024 as among the 10 most popular filming locations in Northern Ireland.